MichaelCBrister/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure controls what is and isn't in the scope of a particular function.
+Closure gives an inner function the ability to reference an outer function's scope.

 2. Study the following code, then answer the questions below.

 ```js